 Social Media marketing for apartments is no longer an afterthought when it comes to a strong strategy for your apartment community or portfolio.
 It’s an opportunity to increase brand awareness, foster an online community while engaging current and future residents, giving your audience an insight into life at your property.

-We strongly believe that not every social post should be a direct sales pitch, as it’s important to create and curate engaging content that will lift a brand's trust and authenticity with followers, with diversity in your content.
+We strongly believe that not every social post should be a direct sales pitch, as it’s important to create and curate engaging content that will lift a brand’s trust and authenticity with followers, with diversity in your content.
 Gen Z and Millennial’s buyer decision is strongly influenced by social media.
 It’s crucial that your social posts are Fair Housing compliant, just as you would with other aspects of your property and monitor your digital footprint.

 The Fair Housing Act states that it is illegal to, “publish or distribute ads that discriminate, limit, or deny equal housing opportunities to protected classes”, however, “advertising” doesn’t just apply to traditional advertising, such as print, paid ads, banners, signs, and commercials — social media posts are considered advertisements.